Welcome to The GLJ Media Group Daily Blog

-We’re in the process of completely re-vamping our WordPress Vlog, which has been in release since March 2009 with over 200,000 views and 250 daily subscribers worldwide.
+We’re always in the process of re-vamping our WordPress Vlog.
 We’re testing designs and logos, taglines and social networks to create the best experience and quality we can for you.
 Your feedback, as always, is more than welcome.

 This is an exciting time for us.
 Our partners would be most happy to speak with you at your convenience to discuss your requirements and time-frame.
 Feel free to contact us, anytime.
 We look forward to speaking with you soon, and thank you for the opportunity to help you.

 UPDATE: Below, please find a few project we’ve been working on that might interest you…

 The Washington DC 48 Hour Film Project

 The long weekend brought together over three dozen video production specialists from Spectrum Prime and The GLJ Media Group, including several interns from George Mason University.
 We received our genre, Drama, at 7pm Friday May 4th and had our four writers, including GLJ’s Guy Noffsinger, got right to work.
 Three hours later, the production team was ready to go setting up lights and set.
 By 1am, the RED camera DP’d by Matt Gottchalk was rolling.